ericauld/cutlass/media/docs/gemm_api_3x.md

 can cooperate by leveraging hardware features for accelerated communication and synchronization.
 These hardware features include

+EA: Can cooperate **by leveraging hardware features**...not sure I get that exactly

 * asynchronous array copy (e.g., from global memory to shared memory);

 * MMA instructions for small tiles that live in shared memory;